Tobacco Control Act of Bhutan 2010: Enforcement agencies

 The Tobacco Control Act establishes two new government institutions to regulate tobacco use in Bhutan: the Tobacco Control Board and the Tobacco Control Office.
 The members of both the Board and the Office serve concurrently in government anti-narcotics offices.

 The Tobacco Control Board is the same body as the preexisting Bhutan Narcotic Control Board, now charged with regulating tobacco and enforcing that regulation under the act.
 The board provides guidance and direction to the Tobacco Control Office and other law enforcement agencies regarding tobacco law enforcement and is permitted to propose amendments to parliament on the Tobacco Control Act itself.
 Any amendments to the act must be approved by a simple majority in both the National Council and National Assembly, or by at least two-thirds of a quorum of parliament, and the amendments must not undermine the Bhutan Narcotic Control Agency.

 The act mandates the Tobacco Control Board, through the Tobacco Control Office, to provide cessation programs in health facilities and to work with rehabilitation centers in diagnosing and counseling tobacco dependence.
-To this end, the act authorizes the government to facilitate affordable access to treatment, including pharmaceutical products.
+As of 2022, Bhutan operated a toll-free quitline; nicotine replacement therapy, bupropion and varenicline were not legally sold, while cessation support was available in most primary care facilities and in some hospitals.To this end, the act authorizes the government to facilitate affordable access to treatment, including pharmaceutical products.
 The act further provides a procedural framework for the functioning of the board.

 The Tobacco Control Office is occupied by the Bhutan Narcotic Control Agency and headed by its executive director.
 The office acts as the agent of the board responsible for coordinating most of the actual implementation of Bhutan's tobacco policy.

 The act tasks other government institutions and agencies with implementing its terms and the rules promulgated by the Tobacco Control Board.
 The Ministry of Health, Ministry of Economic Affairs, Ministry of Finance, Ministry of Education, and Ministry of Home and Cultural Affairs are all responsible for implementing the laws in the act and the policies of the board in specified arenas.
 Ancillary government institutions, such as the Royal Bhutan Police, the Civil Society Organization, and the Road Safety and Transport Authority are also authorized with enforcement and coordinating awareness on tobacco control.
 Likewise, local-level Thromdes (municipal governments) are also to coordinate and conduct awareness programs on tobacco control.